MARIADB(1) MariaDB Database System MARIADB(1)

 screen is appended into a given file.
 This can be very useful

-for debugging purposes also. mysql flushes results to the
+for debugging purposes also. mariadb flushes results to the

 file after each statement, just before it prints its next